Pablodomcha/RandomRecipes/README.md

 Why Java?
 I had VSCode set up to use Java from my last project and it was as good a choice as any for such a simple task.

+## How to use:

+    1. Install the mod as any other Satisfactory mod.

+    2. Go to the mod folder.
+In Steam, when you browse the game's local files, it's in:
+       FactoryGame -> Mods -> RandomRecipes

+    3. Run the .jar file.
+You need Java installed for this, I could waste my time explaining how to do it, or you can Google it or ask any AI.

+    4. Select your settings and press "Randomize" (save them if you want to load them later).

 ## Info:
     0. Hove over the options to see more info about them.